-Renewable and low carbon energy schemes will be supported where they meet each of the following criteria:
+Renewable and low carbon energy schemes will be supported where:

-- Proposals can be incorporated into the local landscape without significant adverse impact.
-Particular attention will be paid to the landscape impact of proposed developments which are located close to or within the North Pennines AONB and the National Parks. - Proposals respect the form of the built environment, including settlement character and heritage assets, with particular attention paid not only to the potential impact on the heritage asset itself, but also to its wider setting. - The development proposed will not have an unacceptable impact on the amenity of local residents and can demonstrate that there is sufficient mitigation measures to minimise the impact of noise, smell or other nuisance or pollutants likely to affect nearby occupiers and neighbouring land uses. - It can be demonstrated that the natural environment, including designated sites will not be adversely affected (and where possible enhanced). - The local road network can satisfactorily accommodate the development proposed. - The proposed scheme will provide benefits to the community through their involvement with the proposal. - Where necessary, an assessment of the cumulative impacts of renewable energy developments has been undertaken, and there is found to be no significant adverse impact. - The proposed scheme will not have an unacceptable effect on civil or military aviation and/or other defence related installations. - The proposed scheme will not have an unacceptable effect on existing telecommunications infrastructure. - Suitable measures have been included for the removal of redundant structures or equipment and for the restoration of the site, should the site become non-operational. - In addition to the criteria above, proposals involving wind energy development, are required to be located in a 'suitable area' (identified on the Policy Map) and following consultation, it must also be demonstrated that the planning impacts identified by affected local communities have been fully addressed and therefore the proposal has their backing.
+- Proposals can be incorporated into the local landscape without significant adverse impact; particular attention will be paid to the landscape impact of proposed developments which are located close to or within the North Pennines AONB and the National Parks: - 2.
+Proposals respect the form of the built environment, including settlement character and heritage assets, with particular attention paid not only to the potential impact on the heritage asset itself, but also to its wider setting; - The development proposed will not have an unacceptable impact on the amenity of local residents and can demonstrate that there is sufficient mitigation measures to minimise the impact of noise, smell or other nuisance or pollutants likely to affect nearby occupiers and neighbouring land uses; - 4.
+It can be demonstrated that the natural environment, including designated sites will not be adversely affected (and where possible enhanced); - 5.
+The local road network can satisfactorily accommodate the development proposed; - 6.
+The proposed scheme will provide benefits to the community through their involvement with the proposal; - 7.
+Where necessary, an assessment of the cumulative impacts of renewable energy developments has been undertaken, and there is found to be no significant adverse impact; - For proposals involving wind energy developments, the development is located in a 'suitable area' (identified on the Policies Map) and following consultation, it can be demonstrated that the planning impacts identified by affected local communities have been fully addressed and therefore the proposal has their backing; - 9.
+The proposed scheme will not have an unacceptable effect on civil or military aviation and/or other defense related installations; - 10.
+The proposed scheme will not have an unacceptable effect on existing telecommunications infrastructure: - 11.
+Suitable measures have been included for the removal of redundant structures or equipment and for the restoration of the site, should the site become non-operational.

-Where mitigation is required to make any identified impacts acceptable these will, where necessary, be secured through conditions or planning obligations.
+Where mitigation is required to make any identified impacts acceptable these will, where necessary, be secured through condition or planning obligations.